uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 We have been encouraged to see that across the country, many people have been answering that call.

 The youth of this country are taking up the challenge of reconciliation.
-Aboriginal and non-Aboriginal youth who attended TRC National Events made powerful statements about why reconciliation matters to them.
+Aboriginal and non-Aboriginal youth who attended =|TRC=Truth and Reconciliation Commission of Canada= National Events made powerful statements about why reconciliation matters to them.
 At the Alberta National Event in Edmonton in March 2014, an Indigenous youth spoke on behalf of a national Indigenous and non-Indigenous collaboration known as the “4Rs Youth Movement.”
 Jessica Bolduc said,